-In a property auction scenario, you are bidding in a high pressure environment against other potential buyers.
-Some of the biggest challenges that can emerge from buying property at an auction include overpaying for the property due to being caught up in the moment or failing to do proper research on the estate and the area it is in.
+In a property auction scenario, you are bidding in a high-pressure environment against other potential buyers.
+Some of the biggest challenges that can emerge from buying the property at an auction include overpaying for the property due to being caught up in the moment or failing to do proper research on the estate and the area it is in.
 Overpaying for the property will impact your bottom line and your overall profit.

 Further issues include not being able to come up with the full amount to purchase the property within 28 days.
 If you cannot come up with the remaining 90%, you will lose your 10% deposit that you have put down and risk losing it to someone else.